plasmadice/miryoku_zmk/EYELASH_CORNE_README.md

 ./build_eyelash_corne.sh
 ```

-The firmware files will be generated in:
+The firmware file will be generated in:
-- `build/left/zephyr/zmk.uf2` (left side)
-- `build/right/zephyr/zmk.uf2` (right side)
+- `build/zephyr/zmk.uf2` (unified firmware for both sides)

 ## Flashing Firmware

-1. Put the nice!nano into bootloader mode (double-tap reset)
+1. Put the Eyelash Corne into bootloader mode (double-tap reset button)
-2. Copy the appropriate `.uf2` file to the mounted drive
+2. Copy the `zmk.uf2` file to the mounted drive
-3. The controller will automatically reboot with new firmware
+3. The keyboard will automatically reboot with new firmware

-4. Repeat for the other side
+**Note**: Since the Eyelash Corne is a unified board, you only need to flash one firmware file, not separate left/right files.

 ## Layout